 Your privacy is very important to us.
 All donor information is completely private.
 Online applications are submitted through our secure website directly to your local facility, and we do not share your information with outside parties.
 Donor files are numerically coded to assure privacy.
 Access to files is restricted.

-Donors need to be within a commuting distance to a facility because they will be visiting the clinic weekly.
+Donors need to be within a commuting distance to one of our local sperm banks because they will be visiting the clinic weekly once accepted into the program.
 Specimens must be collected on-site.